 He writes about nineteenth- and twentieth-century cultural history and about higher education, past, present, and future.
 He has taught at Princeton, Columbia, Queens College, the University of Virginia School of Law, and the Graduate Center of the City University of New York, where he was Distinguished Professor of English.

 At Harvard, he co-founded, with Stephen Greenblatt, Humanities 10: An Introductory Humanities Colloquium, a year-long team-taught course for freshmen, with readings in literature and philosophy from Homer to Gabriel García Márquez.
 He also teaches graduate and undergraduate classes on the history of literary theory and on postwar cultural history.

-He was co-chair, with Alison Simmons, of the Task Force on General Education, which produced a new general education curriculum at Harvard, and is currently chair of the English Department’s Curriculum Review Committee, which is designing a new curriculum for English majors.
+He was co-chair, with Alison Simmons, of the Task Force on General Education, which produced a new general education curriculum at Harvard.

 Department of English

 12 Quincy Street

 T 212 246 0069 / F 212 586 8953